jmrnilsson/MinMQ/README.md

 - In-order processing

 This implementation merely combines the efforts of [microsoft.FASTER](https://github.com/microsoft/FASTER) and [AspNet Core 3.0](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-3.0).
-A HTTP-transports on top of a very fast file handle.
+A HTTP-transports on top of a *very* fast log.
 FASTER provides "group commits" with [Concurrent Prefix Recovery](https://www.microsoft.com/en-us/research/uploads/prod/2019/01/cpr-sigmod19.pdf) rather than a [Work Ahead Log](https://wiki.postgresql.org/wiki/Improve_the_performance_of_ALTER_TABLE_SET_LOGGED_UNLOGGED_statement).
 This approach is reminiscent to that of [Microsoft Message Queue](https://support.microsoft.com/ms-my/help/256096/how-to-install-msmq-2-0-to-enable-queued-components) for messages transacted in bulk using Microsoft Distributed Transaction Coordinator.
 Albeit, this is quite diffent from "unlogged" tables or in-memory database flushing to a durable disk later on.